hyperledger-labs/business-partner-agent/charts/bpa/README.md

 kubectl --namespace mynamespace port-forward $POD_NAME 8080:8080
  ```

 This deploys BPA (bpa-core & bpa-acapy) and Postgres on the Kubernetes cluster in the default configuration.
-The [Parameters](#Parameters) sections list the parameters that can be configured during installation.
+The [Values](#Values) section list the parameters that can be configured during installation.

 Deploying the charts with configured ingress routes could be done e.g. as follows:
 *TODO*